How to Order Cabinet Doors in 5 Easy Steps

 When buying a door from CabinetNow, you have the option to have your doors “pre-bored.”
 What this means is that we will bore the holes in the back of the door, so the door will be ready for its hinges when it arrives.

 There are two important measurements when it comes to boring: placement and distance.
-Placement is the distance from the top or bottom of the cabinet door to the center of the bore-hole (or cup).
+Placement is the measurement from the top or bottom of the cabinet door to the center of the bore-hole (or cup).
 For this, we are only able to make 3” placements.
 Distance is where it can get a bit more difficult.

 The distance is measured from the edge, or side, of the cabinet door to the closest point of the bore-hole (or cup).
 For this we offer two distances, but with a few different patterns.
 The “A” and “B” patterns are bore cuts for a cup and dowel hinge.
 These are “press in” hinges that use special screws and plastic dowels to attach to the door.
 These can be easier to install and should be used with thermofoil doors because wood screws can crack your thermofoil coating.
 The difference between the two patterns is in the bore distance measurement: “A” pattern is 5mm, “B” pattern is 3mm.